rohanvenkatesha/Cover_Letter_Generator/README.md

-Below is a sample `README.md` file for your GitHub repository.
-This file provides an overview of your project, instructions for setting it up, and details on how to use it.

----

 # Cover Letter Generator

 A web application built with Flask that allows users to generate personalized cover letters in PDF format.
 Users can input company details, select a template, and optionally provide custom content for the cover letter.